sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 ![MDK](img_003.png)

-Now, you will add the fields (like Currency Code, Net Amount, Tax Amount, Gross Amount, `LifeCycleStatus`, `LifeCycleStatusName` and order creation date) for creating a new sales order record by the end-user.
+Now, you will add the fields (like Currency Code, Net Amount, Tax Amount, Gross Amount, Life cycle status, Life cycle status name and order creation date) for creating a new sales order record by the end-user.

 In the Layout Editor, expand the **Control** | **Container Item** section.